Sander Debroux

 Sander Debroux (born 23 September 1982 in Etterbeek) is a Belgian retired footballer.

-Between 2004 and 2009, Debroux played five seasons for Sint-Truiden, the first four of which in the Belgian First Division.
+Between 2004 and 2009, Debroux played five seasons for Sint-Truiden, the first four of which were in the Belgian First Division.
 He played 94 matches at the highest level, scoring 4 goals.
-Thereafter, he moved back to OH Leuven at the beginning of the 2009-10 season and to Tempo Overijse during the 2010-11 season.
+Thereafter, he moved back to OH Leuven at the beginning of the 2009-10 season and in the 2010-11 season, he moved to Tempo Overijse.